awsdocs/amazon-redshift-developer-guide/doc_source/r_correlated_subqueries.md

 ## Correlated Subquery Patterns That Are Not Supported<a name="r_correlated_subqueries-correlated-subquery-patterns-that-are-not-supported"></a>

 The query planner uses a query rewrite method called subquery decorrelation to optimize several patterns of correlated subqueries for execution in an MPP environment\.
-A few types of correlated subqueries follow patterns that Amazon Redshift can't decorrelate and does not support\.
+A few types of correlated subqueries follow patterns that Amazon Redshift can't decorrelate and doesn't support\.
 Queries that contain the following correlation references return errors:
 +  Correlation references that skip a query block, also known as "skip\-level correlation references\."
 For example, in the following query, the block containing the correlation reference and the skipped block are connected by a NOT EXISTS predicate:

   ```